I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 I didn’t know of the existence of this doll made out of stitches that I did when I was a child, but I am pleased that my mum secretly keeps whatever creative I did in my childhood.
 The best part is that in this project I am considering how childhood unconsciously marks the adulthood and now as an adult I am doing what I used to do as a child.

-Today I just realised that Javier and I have something else in common; Javier doesn't like to compose music, so he says that for him music is "to interpret what others have written before".
-In my case, even if I am creating from zero this project, in fact, I am interpreting Javier.
+Today I was thinking that Javier and I have something else in common.
+Are Javier and I interpreting others?
+Javier doesn't like to compose music, so for Javier music is "to interpret what others have written before".
+In my case, even if I am creating from zero, in fact, I am interpreting Javier in this project.

 How can I make visual the symbiosis of our hands in other ways?
 I decided to collage Javier's hands playing violin and my hands drawing and sewing.
 How can I make this realistic collage abstract?
 Then, I drew and paint this collage in a more abstract way with lines representing the violin wavelength.
 How can I make the painting 3D?
 I wanted to take this exploration further and I created beads from our hands in the painting and I used them around Javier's body in a drawing.

-Today I decided to do something I have never done before: machine knitting and illustrator.
+Today when Katie was explaining the different workshops I was thinking: how can I get out of my comfort zone?
+I decided to do something I have never done before: machine knitting and illustrator.

-I found machine knitting incredible tedious in the induction session and that’s why I never came back to it.
-Jess was doing demos today of different techniques that I find interesting and I’d like to apply.
+What was the best thing about the knitting machine workshop?
+I found machine knitting incredible tedious in the induction session and I thought that knitting is something boring but today Jess was doing demos of different techniques and now I find knitting really interesting and I’d like to apply the techniques in my project.
 I couldn’t do anything visually interesting as it took me a while to be patient and I use my time just to practice adding different colours and changing tension.
 I’ve already booked sessions for next week because I really want to get something from the knitting machine.

-The digital workshop has been the best activity as it made me reflect and question all my project.
+What was the best thing about the digital workshop?
+I have work colour with Illustrator and this has been the best activity as it made me reflect and question all my project.
 Tutor Victoria has told me several times that I can elevate my project by finding more sophisticated and mature colours from the bold and bright ones that I am already using.
 So I challenged myself in this activity and from one of my colourful paintings I extrapolated also soft colours.

-When going through my colour combinations tutor Victoria said that primary colours mean foundation and the "sophisticated colours" mean higher level but I was thinking that if someone has already started the project using soft colours, then is already using proper colours and in a high level!??
-Are "sophisticated" soft colours the right colours?
+When going through my colour combinations tutor Victoria said that primary colours mean foundation and the "sophisticated colours" mean higher level.
+Are muted colours hight level and bright colours lower level?
+I was thinking that if someone has already started the project using soft colours, then that person is already using proper colours, and consequently in a higher level.
+So, most of my classmates are already in a higher level just because of the colour choice.

 Today Patricia Williams taught us how to make holes with the knitting machine:

-My knit swatches look horrible and I think I need to add other elements to try to fix them.
+Why I find the knit swatches horrible? and I think I need to add other elements to try to fix them.
 Today was the first day using the loom weaving machine.

 I also attended a hand knit workshop with Frances.
 I previously tried to hand knit with Youtube and my mum but I wasn't able to get it.
 Today it took me forever to get the routine of hand knit but I am glad I didn't give up and continued trying and trying.